AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 ### Topic

-A unit of event subscription data on a Solidity smart contract is used for giving updates to its state.
+A unit of event subscription data on a Solidity smart contract that's used for providing updates to its state.

 ### Entity

-A distinctive data structure that is used to store event topics in the database of SubQuery indexer
+A distinctive data structure that is used to store event topics in the database of the SubQuery indexer.

 ### GraphQL

-An indexing tool for aggregated data
+An indexing tool for aggregated data.